UTSA17T/UiPath/_posts/2013-09-16-UiPathUiAutomationAPIwalk–through.markdown

 There are several other objects in the library that completes the feature list.

- * UiBrowser which provides browser-related functionality like: Start, Navigate, Refresh, Close, WaitPage
+ * UiBrowser which provides browser-related functionality like: Start, Navigate, Refresh, Close, WaitPage.
- * UiWindow exposes window-related methods like: Move, Maximize, Minimize, Restore, Close, Show, Hide
+ * UiWindow exposes window-related methods like: Move, Maximize, Minimize, Restore, Close, Show, Hide.
- * UiSystem provides system-related features like: GetClipboardText, SetClipboardText, RunApplication, CloseApp, Cleanup, GetActiveWindow
+ * UiSystem provides system-related features like: GetClipboardText, SetClipboardText, RunApplication, CloseApp, Cleanup, GetActiveWindow.

 ##Event triggers